 Home

 In 2005 I had been living in Eire for a couple of years when I read about two children caught up in the Irish Famine.
-It was a true story in a book of many others and all I could do was cry at the thought of their heartbreaking and devastating experience.
+It was a true story amongst many others in a factual book and all I could do was cry at the thought of their devastating experience.
 I was haunted by the story and found myself telling a film producer friend in 2014 as we prepared to go to the Cannes Film Festival.
-She encouraged me to write a single page about it and take it with me.
-That’s how Mo Cuishle was born.
-I am currently writing the second draft of a screenplay for the book and have had interest from a producer I met in Cannes in 2016.
-The pandemic got in the way, however, I’m back in the saddle now with creating the script.
+She encouraged me to write a single page about it and bring it with me.
+That’s how ‘Mo Cuishle’ was born.
+I am currently writing the second draft of a screenplay for the book and a producer I met in Cannes in 2016 wants to see it.

 Around 2014, I heard about the ghosts of the tsunami in Japan.
 There was an actual news report on Japanese TV about it that I found online.
 This fired up my imagination as to what it would be like to be a ghost surviving the deluge and how people in Japan coped with the loss of their loved ones.
 Perhaps a husband or wife had just gone out that day to buy a newspaper and never came home.
 That’s how I began writing The Ghosts of the Tsunami and I’m writing the book and the script concurrently.
 I very much enjoy the research side of writing and strongly concur that fact is stranger than fiction by far!